niranman/Water-Balance-Raster-Based/README.md

 use R code: ET&rain4WBmodel.r to create daily datasets from downloaded MODIS ET and SILO rainfall

-or else, the model can be tested with the given RDA datasets.
+or else, the model can be tested with the given RDS datasets.